SCRAMBLe : Enhancing Multimodal LLM Compositionality with Synthetic Preference Data: Implementation Details

 We used the direct preference optimization(DPO)~\cite{rafailov2024direct} objective for preference tuning, as described in \cref{sec:training}.
 As prescribed by Rafailov~\etal, we used a $\beta$ value of $0.1$.
 We trained each model with the AdamW optimizer, a base learning rate of \texttt{1e-5} and a cosine learning rate schedule with linear warmup for 3\% of the steps.

 \textbf{LLaVA.} For tuning the LLaVA-1.5-13B model, we trained for 2 epochs at a batch size of 8 (with no gradient accumulation).
-The rank of the low rank adapter (LoRA) was set to 32, with the $\alpha$ parameter set to 64.
+The rank of the low rank adapter (LoRA) was set to 32, with the $\alpha$ parameter set to 64 (this was selected from among candidate values $\{8, 16, 32, 64\}$ by validation performance over SugarCREPE-swap set).
 The base learning rate was \texttt{1e-5} and for the projector connecting the visual encoder to the language model we used a learning rate \texttt{2e-5}.
 The first stage of training took between 1.5-3 days to run (depending on the gpu used).
 For the second stage, we used a batch size of 1 and with 8 steps of gradient accumulation (for the effective batch size of 8; batch size was reduced to 1 because of the large memory footprint of some of the long LLaVA instruction tuning examples).
 We trained for 2 epochs with the same learning rates as stage 1.
 To prevent overfitting we used a label smoothing value of $0.1$ in the DPO loss in this stage.
 This stage took 5-10 hrs to run.

 \textbf{Molmo.} We trained the Molmo-7B-D-0924 model for 2 epochs at a batch size of 2 and 4 gradient accumulation steps (for the same effective batch size of 8).
 The rank of LoRA was set to 16, with the $\alpha$ parameter set to 32.
 This took 1-1.5 days to train.